I KNOW, WE HATE WAITING TOO.. โ ๏ธ

-Because we run a really small (2 person-owned) business and have a lot of our own animals to take care of as well as a family, space is limited for now at our rattery until we can get a better set up that will allow us to properly expand our rat capacity and production.
+Because we run a really small business and have a lot of our own animals to take care of as well as a family, space is limited for now at our rattery until we can get a better set up that will allow us to properly expand our rat capacity and production.
 While all of our rats are kept in the absolute best conditions possible, the arrangement is not conducive for being able to house many at once.
 Please be patient while we work on a new program that will work wonders for the way we handle our business!
-(This project includes a fully set up rat room serving as our new space within our space.)

 That being said, often times certain rats are not available when first inquired about.
 Filling out this waiting list is a way to ensure that someone will be in contact with you upon availability.